Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity

 \section{Introduction}

 In global optimization, a major distinction has been made between `convex' and `nonconvex' optimization problems for decades \cite{rockafellar1993lagrange}.
 While there is a rich theory for how to solve convex optimization problems to global optimality, the analogous theories for nonconvex optimization are distinctly weaker and more ad hoc.
 However, convexity is not invariant under changes of variables, meaning that a problem may be convex in one presentation, but not in another.
 Hence, it is of interest to identify situations in which a given problem can be \emph{reparametrized} in such a way that the resulting problem is a convex optimization problem in the new parameters.
-When this is possible, and the resulting convex optimization problem is tractable, we say that the problem has a convex reparametrization.
-This phenomenon of problems having such a convex reparametrization is also referred to as `hidden convexity' in the literature.
+The phenomenon of problems having such a convex reparametrization is also referred to as `hidden convexity' in the literature.

 In studying this phenomenon, it is helpful to identify properties of convex optimization problems which will continue to hold under reparametrization.
-One such property is a tendency for \emph{parametric families} of convex optimization problems to have solutions which vary continuously with the parameter.
-This property is prominently exploited by a number of convex optimization algorithms, such as interior point methods and augmented Lagrangian methods \cite{nocedal2006numerical}.
-These methods associate a parametric family of optimization problems to a problem -- such as a Lagrangian formulation of a nonlinear program -- and then change that parameter slowly as the algorithm progresses.
-The continuity of the solutions of the problems in the family with respect to the underlying parameter then yields effective algorithms based on solution-tracking.
+One such property is a tendency for \emph{parametric families} of convex problems -- such as those derived from a Lagrangian formulation of a convex nonlinear program -- to have solutions which vary continuously with the parameter.
+This property is prominently exploited by a number of optimization algorithms such as interior-point methods and augmented Lagrangian methods \cite{nocedal2006numerical}.
+In particular, these procedures solve a given convex program by instead solving a sequence of parametrized problems by slowly varying the underlying parameter, and leveraging the continuity of the associated solution map to approach the solution of the original program.